JialuZhang/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - LLM for Debugging
-  - LLM for CS Education
-  - AI-assisting Programming
+  - Programming Languages
+  - Software Engineering
-  - Automated Program Repair
+  - Automated Feedback Generation for CS Education

 # Education to show in About widget
 education: